 7 Change of control and defensive measures

-The Liechtensteinische Landesbank’s statutes contain no regulations comparable with the Swiss provisions regarding opting out or opting up.
-Likewise, there are no changes of control clauses in favour of the members of the Board of Directors and / or the members of the Group Executive Board or other senior executives.
+Liechtensteinische Landesbank’s statutes contain no regulations comparable with the Swiss provisions regarding opting out or opting up.
+Likewise, there are no change of control clauses in favour of the members of the Board of Directors and / or the members of the Group Executive Board or other senior executives.

 Pursuant to the Law on Liechtensteinische Landesbank, the Principality of Liechtenstein holds at least 51 per cent of the capital and votes.